We are experts in using advanced mathematical modelling frameworks, especially the TIMES energy system model and the heat and power model Balmorel.

 The Danish Bioresource model (DK-BioRes)

 The bioresource model can be used to evaluate the consequences of different political means.
-In the model a range of parameters can be adjusted such as the area distribution or animal production, and then the model will show the consequences for both climate and the available biomass.
+The model has options for adjusting parameters such as the area distribution or animal production.
+Subsequently, the model will show the consequences for climate and the available biomass.

 MODELLING DANISH AGRICULTURE